uab-cgds-worthey/DITTO/variant_annotation/README.md

  - dbNSFP data is extracted from dbNSFP zip found [here](https://sites.google.com/site/jpopgen/dbNSFP)
- - per chromosome tab-seperated value files are extracted from the zip, sorted by GRCh38/hg38 coordinates, joined into a single file, and bgzipped
+ - per chromosome tab-seperated value files are extracted from the zip, sorted by GRCh38/hg38 coordinates, joined into a single file, bgzipped and indexed.

 All other dataset files listed in the config file are in usable in the format provided by their originating source.